LoakSubmissions/lightship-ardk-templates/README.md

 To use the scanner, just drag the prefab into your scene.
 You can find the Loak Scanner prefab by searching in the Project window or at Assets/Loak/Prefabs.

-Ensure that you have an ARMeshManager component somewhere in your scene or the scanner will not work.
+Ensure that you have Lightships ARMeshManager component somewhere in your scene or the scanner will not work.
 If you don't already have one you can add it to the Loak Scanner object or anywhere else as you see fit.
 We recommend creating your own object to house your Lightship scripts.

 After adding the prefab to your scene you can customize its behavior in the inspector.
 Each value has a tooltip to help you understand what it does.
 The most important value is the Scan Threshold.
 This value determines how much mesh needs to be generated before the scan is complete.
 You will likely need to adjust this value up or down depending on the needs of your experience and your ARMeshManager settings.